 Success Story: Lily Chin

-At the company summer picnic, Lily, an administrative assistant with a small Ontario manufacturer, got a surprise.
+At the company summer picnic, Lily, an administrative assistant with a small Brampton manufacturer, got a surprise.
 Her tenth anniversary with the company was announced and applauded.
 Everybody knew that Lily loved macaroni salad, so she was presented with a platter of her favourite picnic food.
 Obese and diabetic, she enjoyed it anyway, happily sharing in the celebration.
 That’s when it all started.

 Feeling a little nervous from all of the attention, plus a touch of heat stroke, Lily cut her right hand.
 Fortunately, she managed to keep that secret at the picnic.
 Unfortunately, the cut did not heal properly.
 Within a few days, her hand, cool and numb, had developed gangrene.